TITLE:

 aerodynamic moment force; and probably require less

 actuator power and movement.
-AA-12 has been designed to
+AA-12 has been designed

 attack manoeuvring aircraft, helicopters and cruise